 That was followed a decade later by what would become the most-produced motor vehicle in history: the Super Cub.
-Set to surpass the 100 million-unit milestone this year, it originally sold with a four-stroke, 50cc engine, but now is available with a variety of engine sizes in more than 160 countries.
+Set to surpass the 100 million-unit milestone this year, it originally sold with a four-stroke, 50cc engine.
+Now it is available in a variety of engine sizes within more than 160 countries.
 The 50cc version remains only in Japan.

 The final nudge toward extinction coincides with the imposition of tougher environmental regulations.
 Japan, like other nations around the globe, has adopted European Union vehicle-emissions standards as the basis of its own.
-Those regulations started solely as limits on pollutants in exhaust, but the fourth version — coming into full force this fall — requires on-board, self-diagnostic systems to make sure engines run cleanly for at least 20,000 kilometers (12,427 miles).
-That contributed to the purge of models such as Honda’s Z-Series and Little Cub.
+Those regulations started solely as limits on pollutants in exhaust.
+However, the fourth version requires on-board self-diagnostic systems that run engines cleanly for at least 20,000 kilometers (12,427 miles).
+The new regulation contributed to the purge of models such as Honda’s Z-Series and Little Cub.

 The fifth iteration, effective in 2020, extends that requirement to the life of the vehicle.
 That should halve emissions within 20 years yet add as much as 111 euros ($130) to the cost of each vehicle, according to a 2016 study for the European Commission.
 That’s about 10 percent of the sticker price for some Japanese models.